nglasl/silverstripe-extensible-search/README.md

 ### Custom Search Wrappers

-These will need to be created as an extension of `ExtensibleSearchPage`, having their class name end with `SearchPage`.
+These will need to be created as an extension applied to `ExtensibleSearchPage`, having their class name end with `SearchPage`.